How To Insure Antiques Or Artwork

 Valuing Antiques & Artwork

 There are several ways that you can go about valuing your item.
-The first, and also the most easiest way, is to provide your insurance company with a receipt that shows proof of purchase.
+The first, and also the most easiest, is to provide your insurance company with a receipt that shows proof of purchase.

-This method will apply to anyone who has purchased an item from an antiques dealer, a store or an auction house and was given a receipt.
+This method will apply to anyone who has purchased an item from an antiques dealer, a store, or an auction house where a receipt was given.

-However, if you do not have proof of purchase, such as because you inherited an item, then you will most likely have to seek out an antiques appraisal expert who can provide you with a valuation for how much your item is worth.
+But if you don’t have proof of purchase, such as because you inherited an item, then you will most likely have to seek out an antiques appraisal expert who can provide you with a valuation for how much your item is actually worth.

-Regardless of how you go about valuing your item, it is important that you do and that your insurance company accepts this valuation when you take out your policy, or list your item on an existing policy, as that is the amount your antique or artwork will be insured for.
+Regardless of how you go about valuing your item, it’s important that you do it and that your insurance company accepts this valuation when you take out your policy, as that is the amount your antique or artwork will be insured for, and therefore, the amount you will receive if it’s ever lost or stolen.

 If your item’s value is accepted by your insurer, it will then be added under your homeowners policy and you will have to pay an extra premium for it.

-Scheduling your artwork or antiques under your home insurance policy has several advantages.
+Scheduling your artwork or antique under your home insurance policy has several advantages:

-First, because you have documented the value of your antique or artwork at the time you took out insurance for it, there will be no dispute over its value in the event that you need to make a claim.
+Because you have documented the value of your item at the time you took out insurance for it, there will be no dispute over its value in the event that you need to make a claim.

 This is an extremely important safeguard to have, especially with rare items.
-Very often people have found that if they try to prove the value of their item after it has been lost, the insurance company will usually value their item at less than what it was actually worth.
+Very often, for example, people find that if they try to prove the value of their item after it has been lost, the insurance company will usually value their item at less than what it was actually worth.

-However, by providing valuation at the time you take out your insurance policy, you eliminate this potentially very serious problem from occurring later on.
+But by providing valuation at the time you take out your policy, you can eliminate this issue from ever being a problem.

-Scheduled insurance also provides the additional benefit of extended insurance coverage plans.
-You may for example, wish to take out extended coverage to protect against breakage of fragile antique items.
+Scheduled item insurance provides the additional benefit of extended coverage against other forms of loss.
+You may, for example, wish to take out extended coverage to protect against breakage of fragile antique items.

 The fact that you can tailor this type of coverage to meet your exact needs and requirements, means that you can protect yourself against a much wider variety of risks.